blynkkk/blynkkk.github.io/mobile/webhook.md

 ```#define BLYNK_MAX_READBYTES 1024```.
 Where ```1024``` - is maximum allowed message size.

 **NOTE :** Blynk cloud has limitation for webhook widget - you are allowed to send only 1 request per second.
 You can
- change this on local server with ```webhooks.frequency.user.quota.limit```.
+ change this on local server with ```webhooks.frequency.user.quota.limit``` property.
 Please be very careful using webhooks,
  as many resources not capable to handle even 1 req/sec, so you may be banned on some of them.
 For example thingspeak
  allows to send 1 request per 15 seconds.